drkrillo/docs/creator/system-based-events.md

 })
 ```

-This example uses a \[component query]\(\{{< ref "/content/creator/sdk7/architecture/querying-components.md" >\}}) to iterate over all the entities with a `PointerEvents` component.
+This example uses a [component query](./sdk7/architecture/querying-components.md) to iterate over all the entities with a `PointerEvents` component.
 It then checks each of these entities with `inputSystem.isTriggered`, iterating over them one by one.
 If an input action is detected on any of these entities, it carries out custom logic.

 Instead of iterating over _all_ the entities with a `PointerEvents` component in a single system, you might want to write different systems to handle entities that should behave in different ways.
-The recommended approach is to mark different types of entities with specific \[custom components]\(\{{< ref "/content/creator/sdk7/architecture/custom-components.md" >\}}), and iterate over them in separate systems.
+The recommended approach is to mark different types of entities with specific [custom components](./sdk7/architecture/custom-components.md), and iterate over them in separate systems.

 ```ts
 engine.addSystem(() => {